XiansAiPlatform/XiansAi.Website/docs/getting-started/2-first-flow.md

 ## Creating a Flow

-You can create a new flow by creating a new class that inherits from `XiansAi.Flow.FlowBase`.
+To create a new flow, create a class that inherits from `XiansAi.Flow.FlowBase`.

 !!! note "Tip"
-    We are creating a simple flow.
-We will learn about more complex and meaningful flows that users `Agents` and `Instructions` in the next sections.
+    This example demonstrates a simple flow.
+In later sections, we'll explore more complex flows using `Agents` and `Instructions`.

 `SimpleFlow.cs >`